rojakcoder/archly/README.md

 # Introduction

-Archly is a project for creating a hierarchy based access control list (ACL).
+Archly is a project for creating a hierarchy-based access control list (ACL).

 This project is inspired by [CakePHP's Access Control Lists](http://book.cakephp.org/2.0/en/core-libraries/components/access-control-lists.html)

 ## Java

-[archly-java](https://github.com/rojakcoder/archly-java) is the Java implementation of this ACL library.
+The Java implementation of this ACL library is under the `java` folder.

 The library functions are exposed via the Acl.java class.